vincenzooo/pyXsurf/docs/source_test_docs/index.rst

 ==============================

-Here there are two folders: ``source_test_doc`` containing experimentation on ``sphinx`` and ``rst`` functions and their usage, in which this file is located, and ``docs``, containing the developing official documentation for pyXsurf, The two are independent git repositories, this file can be compiled by
+Here there are two folders: ``source_test_doc`` containing experimentation on ``sphinx`` and ``rst`` functions and their usage, in which this file is located, and ``docs``, containing the developing official documentation for pyXsurf main branch.
+The makefile in the parent folder was modify to accept an optional source dir as argument.
+This makes is possible to compile the *official* documentation, with the usual ``make file``, or the documentation of the *documentation* branch if the folder is passed with ``make file\source_test_docs``, to render this file.

 .. toctree::
    :maxdepth: 1